A series of engagement and outreach events in Lanesboro January 23-25, 2020

 - On Saturday, January 25, Dosh presented a capstone concert, “Silent Movies at the St. Mane with Dosh,” in the listening room environment of the St. Mane Theatre at 7:30 p.m.
 Learn more.

-This activity is made possible by the voters of Minnesota through an Arts Tour grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the Arts & Cultural Heritage Fund.
+The Performing Artist Engagement Program is made possible by a grant from the Southeastern Minnesota Arts Council, thanks to a legislative appropriation from the arts and cultural heritage fund.